Nicolas Cage: 2018–present: Critical resurgence

-Later that year, Cage voiced Superman in the animated film Teen Titans Go!
+Later that year, Cage voiced Clark Kent / Superman in the animated film Teen Titans Go!
 To the Movies.
 He had originally been slated to portray Superman in Tim Burton's canceled Superman film, Superman Lives, in the 1990s.
 He voiced an alternate monochromatic 1930s universe version of Peter Parker / Spider-Man Noir in Spider-Man: Into the Spider-Verse (2018).
 Cage based his vocal performance on films of Humphrey Bogart, James Cagney, and Edward G. Robinson.
 On January 28, 2019, Viktor and Irina Yelchin premiered a documentary about their son Anton Yelchin, Love, Antosha, at the 2019 Sundance Film Festival.
-The documentary was directed by Garret Price and contains various interviews with some of Anton's friends and collaborators like Kristen Stewart, J. J. Abrams, Chris Pine, Jennifer Lawrence, Jodie Foster, John Cho and Martin Landau.
-Cage starred as the Narrator of the film, reading various Anton's writings.
+The documentary was directed by Garret Price and contains various interviews with some of Anton's friends and collaborators such as Kristen Stewart, J. J. Abrams, Chris Pine, Jennifer Lawrence, Jodie Foster, John Cho and Martin Landau.
+Cage starred as the Narrator of the film, reading various writings by Yelchin.

 In December 2018, it was announced that Cage had signed to play the lead role for Richard Stanley's Color Out of Space, based on the short story "The Colour Out of Space" by H. P. Lovecraft.
 This was Stanley's first feature film directed since his firing from The Island of Dr. Moreau (1996).
 Color Out of Space premiered on September 7, 2019, in the Midnight Madness portion of the 2019 Toronto International Film Festival, where Cage was awarded for his role with the Creative Coalition's Spotlight Initiative Award.
 Following select preview screenings on January 22, the film was released in 81 theaters in the United States on January 24, 2020.

 In December 2018, it was announced that Sion Sono was working on his first overseas production and English-language debut, Prisoners of the Ghostland, starring Nicolas Cage.
-Cage defined the film "might be the wildest movie I've ever made."
+Cage said the film "might be the wildest movie I've ever made."
 Its plot revolves around a notorious criminal, Hero (played by Cage), who is sent to rescue the governor's adopted granddaughter, who has disappeared into a dark region called Ghostland.
 The film had its world premiere at the 2021 Sundance Film Festival on January 31, 2021.